I was listening to The Millennial Money Minutes Podcast the other day – specifically the interview with J. Money.

 Don’t get me wrong – I’m typically someone who readily shares my opinion in the real world – but I also have the EQ (emotional intelligence) to know that you don’t just drop your net worth at the dinner table.

-Until I figure out what I want to do, I’m going to blog slightly more anonymously.
-I still want to be on podcasts and grow the site – I just won’t have my face plastered on the second page of Reddit next month (I hope).
+I’m going to continue to blog anonymously.
+I won’t have my face plastered on the second page of Reddit next month (I hope).

 I’m looking to hear from bloggers and readers alike.
 Do you think it’s possible to grow your site and stay anonymous at the same time?
 Do you feel conflicted when posting overshares?